 Here we have written a guide for zeolite dosage and collected application examples.

-That's a matter of taste.
-In the pellets, the 24µm powder is gently pelletized and no additives are added.
-Yes, the pellets hold.
-Nothing additional is needed.
+It's a matter of taste.
+The 24µm powder is gently pelleted into pellets, and absolutely no additives are added.
+Yes, the pellets hold together.
+Nothing extra is needed.

 Pellets are easier to dose, better to handle, and don't dust.
 Powder and pellets cost the same.
 We wanted it that way.
-I don't want the price to decide.
+I don't want the price to be the deciding factor.
 I want you to decide what makes more sense.
 We decided to produce pellets because customers kept asking for them and wishing for them.
-The pellet container holds more (4.5kg), so it lasts longer.
+The pellet bucket contains more (4.5kg), so it lasts longer.

-❓What to do if my horse doesn't eat the zeolite?
+❓What to do if my horse won't eat the zeolite?

-We have dedicated an entire article to this.
+We have dedicated an entire article to this topic.

 ❓What is the best way to use zeolite?

-It's best to add it to the feed so it mixes homogeneously.
-Zeolite is a technological (that's actually what it's called) additive for optimizing feed.
+It's best to mix it with the feed so it's homogeneously distributed.
+Zeolite is a technological (that's actually what it's called) additive to optimize feed.

-The correct name for zeolite powder is 1g568 and is approved as a binder and flow agent for reducing feed contamination.
+The correct name for zeolite powder is 1g568 and it is approved as a binder and anti-caking agent to reduce feed contamination.
 For all animal species.

-Therefore, zeolite belongs in the feed and must be homogeneously mixed there.
-Into the mash or onto the hay, then moisten.
+Therefore, zeolite belongs in the feed and must be mixed homogeneously.
+Into the mash or onto the hay and then moistened.
 Once a day.
-If the horse is on medication or additional mineral feed, make sure there is at least a 2-hour gap.
+If the horse is taking medication or additional mineral feed, make sure there are at least 2 hours between administrations.

 A guide to using zeolite in horses can be found here.